practicalli/clojure/simple-projects/encode-decode/caesar-cipher-rot13.md

 In the `practicalli.cypher-rot13` solution `apply str` was used to join a sequence of characters into a string.  [`clojure.string/join`](https://clojuredocs.org/clojure.string/join) combines a sequence of characters into a string.

 Require the `clojure.string` namespace to use the functions contained within.
-Add the require to the namepace definition of `practicalli.cypher-rot13`
+Add the require to the namespace definition of `practicalli.cypher-rot13`

 ```clojure
 (ns practicalli.cypher-rot13